glaunay/mongodet/README.md

 node app.js -init [path]
 ```

+To test, the res.json file is available in the data folder ([path]: ./data/res.json)

-**Note** : the JSON file must be in Det.belt format.
+**Note**: the JSON file must be in Det.belt format.
 The database now contains detergents of your file.
-If the database is already filled and you want to reset it, you can use
+If the database is already filled and you want to reset it, you can use:

 ```
 node app.js -reinit [path]